Chocolate’s and teddy bears on Valentine’s Day aren’t for everyone, an that’s okay.

 Too Many Red Roses

 “14th February 2016, I got you a dozen red roses” Wolfie recalled from his Facebook memories.
 I looked at the bunch in the crackle glass vase next to the TV, and suddenly they seemed a lot less special.
 I was one of the many women who received a dozen red roses (not to sound ungrateful, of course!) and had received red roses every February 14th for the past however many years.
 Every time red roses appear, I’m sent into a frantic search to find that vase that I just know I happen to have hidden away somewhere.
-About a week later, I have a vase fall of dead flowers in my lounge that could fall on me when I get rid of them, and that would just be my nightmare.
-As nice as the gesture is, it’s the pressure that he faces from consumerism, and definitely not understanding one of the things that I am most phobic of.
+About a week later, I have a vase fall of dead flowers in my lounge that could fall on me when I get rid of them, and that would just be my worst nightmare as an anthophobic person.
+As nice as the gesture is, it’s the pressure that he faces from consumerism.
 Roses may be romantic, but a lot less so if you happen to be phobic of flowers!

 Romance In The Modern Era